T. F. Powys: Biography

 Powys was born in Shirley, Derbyshire, the son of the Reverend Charles Francis Powys (1843–1923), vicar of Montacute, Somerset, for 32 years, and Mary Cowper Johnson, grand-daughter of Dr John Johnson, cousin and close friend of the poet William Cowper.
 He was one of eleven talented siblings, including the novelist John Cowper Powys (1872–1963) and the novelist and essayist Llewelyn Powys (1884–1939).
 Their sister Philippa Powys also published a novel and some poetry, while Marian Powys was an authority on lace and lace-making and published a book on this subject.
 Gertrude Powys was a painter.
 Another brother, A. R. Powys, was secretary of the Society for the Protection of Ancient Buildings and published a number of books on architectural subjects.

 A sensitive child, Powys was not happy in school and left when he was 15 to become an apprentice on a farm in Suffolk.
 Later he had his own farm in Suffolk, but he was not successful and returned to Dorset in 1901 with plans to be a writer.
 Then, in 1905, he married Violet Dodd.
 They had two sons and later adopted a daughter.
-From 1904 until 1940 Theodore Powys lived in East Chaldon but then moved to Mappowder because of the war.
+From 1904 until 1940 Theodore Powys lived in East Chaldon but then moved to Mappowder because of the Second World War.

 During the Spanish Civil War (1936–39), Powys was one of several UK writers who campaigned for aid to be sent to the Republican side.

 The novels Mr. Weston's Good Wine (1927) and Unclay (1931) and the short-story collection Fables are most praised, while his early non-fiction work The Soliloquy of a Hermit (1916) also has its admirers.
 Powys was deeply, if unconventionally, religious; the Bible was a major influence, and he had a special affinity with writers of the 17th and 18th centuries, including John Bunyan, Miguel de Cervantes, Jeremy Taylor, Jonathan Swift, and Henry Fielding.
 Among more recent writers, he admired Thomas Hardy, Sigmund Freud, and Friedrich Nietzsche.
 Powys has been described by C. N. Manlove as one of the three main writers – along with C. S. Lewis and Charles Williams – of "Christian fantasy" in the 20th century.

 He died on 27 November 1953 in Mappowder, Dorset, where he was buried.